 To do this, we need to leverage the view called New Today that can be found within the CI/CD view category from the OverOps Views Pane.
 With this view, we will create a new view and alert based on only new exceptions seen in the last day.

 To learn about the Views Pane, go here.

 To learn how to define alerts, go here.

-- In the Alert Settings dialog
+- Choose Next to see the Alert Settings dialog.

 - Choose When a new event is introduced into this view